ljvmiranda921/spacy-span-analyzer/reproducibility/README.md

 # 🪐 spaCy Project: Reproducibility Study for Span Type Characteristics

-This project aims to reproduce the metrics reported by the paper, *Dissecting Span Identification Tasks with Performance Prediction* (Papay, et *al, 2020) with a few changes:
+This project aims to reproduce some of the metrics reported by the paper, *Dissecting Span Identification Tasks with Performance Prediction* (Papay, et *al, 2020) with a few changes: